By Women...For Women...In the Law

 Moderator: Doris Roach '86, Executive Coach, Management Consultant and Courage Specialist

 Complimentary photos taken for participants who have signed up in advance – for your Linkedin and websites.
 There will be two photographers taking head shots in two different spots.
 You will need to pre-register at registration.
 Space is limited.
 Don’t forget to dress accordingly.

-Taking and managing risks differs depending on your practice area.
 Join your colleagues in practice specific sessions as they share how they’ve leaped to success.

-- Public Interest and Government
+Room 46: Public Interest and Government

-Marketing You/Creating Your Own Personal Brand
+Room 46: Marketing You/Creating Your Own Personal Brand

 Experienced attorneys lead by example, managing through wisdom gained through tough experiences and complex problem solving.
 Learn from those who manage egos, personalities, and fears about how to lead with confidence and insight.

-Just like it sounds -- In 15-minute blocks of time, mentors will evaluate next steps, advise on fearless career decisions and more.
+Just like it sounds -- In 15-minute blocks of time, experienced mentors will evaluate next steps, advise on fearless career decisions and more.